jmr-lab/f1-etl-pipeline/README.md

 The workflow runs:

-- **Automatically** on push, when files under `data/` change
+- **Automatically** on push, when files under `data/raw/` change
 - **Manually** via the [Run workflow](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) button in the Actions tab

 ### Running It Yourself

 If you fork this repository:

-1. Place the Ergast F1 CSV files in the `data/` folder
+1. Place the Ergast F1 CSV files in the `data/raw/` folder
 2. Trigger the workflow (push a change or use manual dispatch)
-3. The validated outputs will be committed to `output/` once the pipeline completes
+3. The validated outputs will be committed to `data/processed/` and `sql/` once the pipeline completes

 You can also run the pipeline locally without GitHub Actions: